Welcome to our parish and thank you for enquiring about your child's Baptism

 Once the payment has been made please EMAIL a copy to:

 or add a PRINTED copy to the forms to be submitted.

 Payment can be made online HERE

-You will also be given an envelope in the package you will receive at the Prepartion session.
-It is customary to make a cash donation to the Priest presiding at the sacrament.
+You will also be given an envelope in the package you will receive at the Preparation session.
+It is customary to make a cash donation to the Priest presiding at the Sacrament.
 We thank you in advance for this gift.